Penn State University College of Information Sciences and Technology

-The Penn State College of Information Sciences and Technology, also known as the College of IST, opened in 1999 as the information school of The Pennsylvania State University.
+The College of Information Sciences and Technology, also known as the College of IST at Pennsylvania State University was established in 1999.
 Headquartered at the University Park campus in University Park, Pennsylvania, the college's programs are offered at 21 Penn State campus locations.
-Dr. Andrew Sears currently serves as the college's dean.
+Dr. Andrea Tapia currently serves as the college's interim dean.

 The college focuses on the study of issues that exist "at the intersection of information, technology, and society, aiming to prepare leading professionals and scholars who can leverage technology and critical thinking skills to solve the complex challenges of an information society."
 Work in the college currently focuses on four major areas in education, research, and outreach: data sciences and artificial intelligence, human-computer interaction, privacy and security, and social and organizational informatics.

-The College of IST is part of a group of i-Schools dedicated to advancing the information field.
+The College of IST belongs to a group of i-Schools dedicated to advancing information sciences and informatics.
 It currently offers six Bachelor of Science degrees; two master's and one doctoral degree at the University Park campus; and several undergraduate and graduate degrees and certificates through other Penn State campuses, including Penn State World Campus.